bjtitus/bjtitus.github.com/_photosets/2015-08-15-Rocky-Mountain-National-Park-Cub-Creek.markdown

 	</div>

 	<div class="wrapper">
-		Cub Creek campground an easy 2 mile hike through Moraine Park from the Cub Creek trailhead.
+		Cub Creek campground is an easy 2 mile hike through a mostly flat open valley from the Cub Creek trailhead.
 There is only one site overlooking Moraine Park.
 	</div>

 	<div class="grid-2">